ecoiahq/content-ops-starter/content/pages/index.md

     text: >
       We empower mission-driven brands, startups, and NGOs to expand their influence and create lasting social impact.
-Rooted in the UK broadcast media sector, our team of strategists, marketers, and creative producers bring cultural insight, digital expertise, and creative excellence to help you engage audiences, inspire action, and drive measurable results.
+Rooted in the UK broadcast media sector, our diverse team of strategists, marketers, and creative producers bring cultural insight, digital expertise, and creative excellence to help you engage audiences, inspire action, and drive measurable results– online and offline.
     actions:
       - label: Get started
         altText: ''